Elder care consultants help seniors and their families with the demands

 it an industry yet."

-and legal questions that arise with old age.
+that arise with old age.

 Many companies and institutions have already responded to this need.
 According